 The Ultimate Guide to Santa Barbara Wine Country

-You’ll hear the best of both when you visit any of these Santa Barbara County wineries.
-So whether you are a seasoned sommelier or an aspiring oenophile, Santa Barbara Wine Country has a vineyard or winery that will satisfy even the most discriminating palate.
-But with so many delicious wine destinations at your disposal, we thought it might help if we took you on a quick tour of a few of our favorites…
+You’ll hear the best of both when you visit any of these Santa Barbara County wineries, so be sure to include a tour on your list of things to do in Santa Barbara.
+Whether you are a seasoned sommelier or an aspiring oenophile, Santa Barbara Wine Country has a vineyard or winery that will satisfy even the most discriminating palate.
+But with so many delicious wine destinations at your disposal, we thought it might help if we took you on a quick tour of a few of our favorites.

 Be Prepared ~ To Have A Great Day Of Wine Tasting